ethereum/pm/AllCoreDevs-Meetings/Meeting 146.md

 ## Intro [0.52](https://youtu.be/GizYbtINRUs?t=52)
 **Ansgar Dietrichs**
 * Okay.
 Hello, everyone.
 Welcome to the which number is it to the 146?
 All core dev.
-I'll I'm filling in for Tim and just for this call. it's hopefully going to be a rather short one. yeah, so we don't really have much on the agenda for today. the first and main item is just general merge updates.
-I heard that we had a very successful shadow folk. recently, do we maybe have anyone on the call that I think Perry unfortunately was not able to make it, anyone on the call that can give a brief update on this?
+I'm filling in for Tim, just for this call. it's hopefully going to be a rather short one. yeah, so we don't really have much on the agenda for today. the first and main item is just general merge updates.
+I heard that we had a very successful shadow folk. recently, do we maybe have anyone on the call that I think Pari unfortunately was not able to make it, anyone on the call that can give a brief update on this?

 **Justin Florentine**
 * Hey, this is Justin.
 I was talking to Perry about it.
 He did use the phrase a perfect merge.
 So things went extremely well.
 We actually had an increase in proposals, after it due to some, some, I believe it was the Nimbus client that was actually behaving a little bit better post-merger than it was prior to merge. so super happy with that mainnet shawdow fork work.
 12 was pretty happy and, the word perfection was in fact used and I know Perry and he does not throw that out lightly.